Stronger Branding, Better Digital Marketing: 8 Tips To Grow ROI

 Tactical elements of digital marketing campaigns without strategy fall short of reaching business goals.
 Your marketing strategy needs to revolve around consistent delivery of your brand promise, to sharpen customer experience, across all of your digital channels.
 And given their expectation of instant guidance and support, the brand experience is increasingly happening before and beyond the actual purchase.

 Engaging customers across all digital touch points in their everyday lives is the best way to invite prospects into your brand experience.
 According to Salesforce, 75 percent of consumers expect consistent experiences across multiple channels (web, mobile, in-person, social), with 73 percent likely to switch brands if they don’t get it.
 Moreover, the research found that 76 percent of customers now report that it’s easier than ever to take their business elsewhere, switching from brand to brand and an experience that matches their expectations.

 Thanks to artificial intelligence (AI), we know much more today about our customers.
 This method of leveraging customer data allows marketing teams to anticipate a customer’s next move and improve the customer journey.
 As a result, customers demand relevant content across the channels they engage with on a daily basis.
 If they don’t know your brand, providing content they’re interested in is the best way to open the door to your offerings.
 Be sure that your messaging matches not only their interests, across the customer decision journey, but also is appropriate for the specific medium to deepen their experience.

 5. Don’t Interrupt.
-Involve
+Involve Using Digital Channels

 The most successful brands don’t interrupt people, they involve them.
 Similar to how one gear engages another to set things in motion, your brand should be a vehicle to not only help people help themselves, but to allow them to contribute to co-creating a stronger brand.
 And digital channels are perfect for this kind of engagement and involvement – helping both customer and company move forward.